allo-protocol/allo-v2/contracts/core/README.md

 # Allo Ecosystem Contracts

 Welcome to the documentation for the Allo Ecosystem Contracts.
-This repository contains three smart contracts that form a crucial part of the Allo decentralized finance ecosystem.
+This repository contains three smart contracts that form a crucial part of the Allo  ecosystem.
 Each contract serves a specific purpose and interacts with the others to enable decentralized fund allocation, profile management, and secure execution of calls.

 ## Contracts